Herbal Ingredients in Chinese Medicine for acne

 Botanical Name: Gentiana Scabra

-Chinese gentian root is a cooling, healing herb that supports liver and digestive function.
-With anti-inflammatory properties, it helps to eliminate the damp-heat that leads to pus formation.
-Promoting calmer, clearer skin with less flushing, it’s a beneficial herb for acne management.
+Chinese gentian root is a cooling and inflammation- calming ingredient.
+It helps to eliminate the heat-toxin that leads to pus formation.
+Promoting calmer and clearer skin, it is a beneficial herb for acne management.

 Huang Qin